 Speed and accuracy during embryo transfer are essential in increasing the chance of IVF success.
-Therefore, ask your doctor to check all your tests and procedures once before transferring the embryo so that if you need further treatments, you do it before the transfer stage.
-By doing so, the embryo will be transferred with higher speed and accuracy.
+Therefore, ask your doctor to check all your tests and procedures once before transferring the embryo so that if you need further treatments, you can do it before the transfer stage.
+Doing so will transfer the embryo with higher speed and accuracy.

 Take PGD and PGS Tests

-Some supplements which increase the chance of IVF pregnancy include:
+Some supplements that increase the chance of IVF pregnancy include: